-The Office's history and governing legislation
+The Guardian's history and governing legislation

 The position of Guardian for Children and Young People was established in December 2005 by an amendment to the Children’s Protection Act 1993 and continues to operate under that Act until superseded in 2017.